 - 7.1 With reference to the guidance on academic careers pathways, the WAM recognises that certain academic subjects, disciplinary areas, and programme routes may require specialist or additional activities. - 7.2 The following examples are activities that could reasonably be allocated additional hours on this basis: - a.
 Professional and Regulatory Statutory Body (PSRB) accreditation, quality assurance and compliance. - Time for additional, training, briefing, policy-updates, conference activity (or other offsite engagement), where attendance/compliance is required and monitored by a recognised external agency. - c.
 Covering inspection from external agencies.
-For example, for Initial Teachers Education (ITE) and Apprenticeship programmes. - 7.3 Mandated activities of this kind should be conducted in the way that is most efficient for the School, Faculty and University. - 7.4 Head of Schools are asked to flag professional practice specialist or additional activities to Executive Deans for entering an agreed workload allocation on the platform. - 7.5 Line managers are encouraged to provide an itemised account of the professional practice hours that have been granted, and the nature of the allocation in each case, using the comment function.
+For example, for Initial Teachers Education (ITE) and Apprenticeship programmes. - 7.3 Mandated activities of this kind should be conducted in the way that is most efficient for the School, Faculty and University. - 7.4 Head of Schools are asked to flag professional practice specialist or additional activities to Executive Deans for entering an agreed workload allocation on the platform. - 7.5 Staff participating in an approved St Mary's Apprenticeship programme for work-based training may record the relevant workload allocation under discretionary activities for training and development.
+Given the limited number of academic staff involved,